Bond Hearing Attorney

 For instance, immigrants who have been convicted of certain crimes are not eligible for bond under mandatory detention provisions.
 These include various drug and firearms offenses.
 In some cases, the detained immigrant may have only served three days in jail, paid a fine, and finished probation requirements over two decades ago.

-Yet, the government could be mistaken.
+After all, the government could be mistaken.
 Or wrong under correct legal standards.

 Maybe your family member was not placed under arrest or convicted because of the crime alleged by the government.
 Maybe he was guilty of the crime, but the crime is not the type which warrants mandatory detention.